top of page

 Other ‘complete defences’ to murder can be used in order to gain an acquittal.
 It is not unlawful to take another person’s life in self-defence.
 This would only apply in limited circumstances, and where the conduct which led to the loss of life was an objectively reasonable response to the circumstances which presented themselves.

-Both Murder and Manslaughter carry life imprisonment as a maximum penalty and can only be determined in the Supreme Court.
+Both murder and manslaughter carry life imprisonment as a maximum penalty and can only be determined in the Supreme Court.
 A person found guilty of murder must be sentenced to imprisonment for life.
 Therefore the main focus of the sentencing Court typically becomes the length of time to be served before the offender might be eligible for release on parole.
 Section 53A of the Sentencing Act 1995 (NT) requires a standard non-parole period of at least 20 years, and a Court can only impose a shorter non-parole period if ‘exceptional circumstances’ are found to apply.

 If you or a loved one are facing charges of this nature it is essential that high-quality legal advice is sought at the earliest opportunity.